 How SwimBox Got Happier Customers for Less Work & More Money

-SwimBox swim studio opened its doors in 2015 with one coach, Dominic Latella, and a Commercial Endless Pool.
+SwimBox swim studio opened its doors in 2015 with one coach, Dominic Latella, and a Endless Pools Commercial model.
 In the three years since, the Fairfax, Virginia, facility has expanded to four coaches and anticipates a second location!
 They've just launched a new subscription model that's already a win-win for the studio and their clients.

 The Headaches of the Old System

 According to Lissa, SwimBox's Business Manager, à la carte booking for Dominic was frustrating for everyone.

 "His calendar was booked out four to five months in advance," she says.
 Their wait list became "incredibly time consuming and very frustrating because the scheduling service we use doesn’t have a feature to do that automatically.
 It was just me and a bunch of Post-it Notes!

 "He was getting up to 70 or 80 clients a month because people would randomly appear on his calendar through the online book system.
 The people he'd been working with for years were getting locked out."

 Swimmers could purchased packs of three, five, or 10 lessons and book them all in advance.
 But that caused it's own hassles, according to Dominic.
 "If someone had to cancel, and they'd scheduled well in advance, then they might not get to see me for another four weeks.